ajdhole/Udacity-Traffic-Sign-Classifier-Project-2/writeup_Report.md

  ![alt text][image9]

-  -Featuremap of conv1 Layer, the shape of this layer is 28x28x6 and this featuremap is for Speed Limit(60km/h) sign class.
+  -Featuremap of conv1 Layer, the shape of this layer is 28x28x6 and this featuremap is for Stop sign class.

   ![alt text][image10]